Goals are not actually steps in a funnel…

 Tracking funnels in Google Analytics – Part II

-In my last post I wrote about researching the best ways for tracking and presenting chronological and multi-visit funnels for my site.
-In this post I will show you what happens when I implement John’s solution on a few basic funnels.
+In my last post, I wrote about researching the best ways to track and present chronological and multi-visit funnels for my site.
+In this post, I will show you what happens when I implement John’s solution on a few basic funnels.

-For my test, I created a simple site with 4 pages: A, B, C and D. I also created 3 profiles in Google Analytics for this site:
+For my test, I created a simple site with 4 pages: A, B, C, and D. I also created 3 profiles in Google Analytics for this site:

-• The Master Profile, with 4 goals (A, B, C and D. Goal #1 = A, Goal #2 = B, etc.)
+• The Master Profile, with 4 goals (A, B, C, and D. Goal #1 = A, Goal #2 = B, etc.)

 • Funnel Test no. 1, based on John’s solution – 4 goals (A, B, C and D).
 I set each preceding goal as the first step for the following goal, so that Goal #2 was defined with “Goal URL = B” and with “Step 1 URL = A”)